hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/03_product_mix_analysis/README.md

 - Assortment optimization
 - Inventory and SKU rationalization
 - Pricing and promotion strategy
-- Risk management in revenue concentration
+- Revenue concentration risk management

 > Revenue growth is not only about selling more —
-> it’s about selling the *right* products.
+> it is about selling the *right* products.

 ---